realm/realm-java/.github/ISSUE_TEMPLATE/question.md

 that are now allowed on StackOverflow like best practices etc.

 * [Realm Support](https://support.realm.io) can be used if you are a paying Realm Cloud user or have a support contract with Realm.
-If you would like support contract you can contact [Sales](sales@realm.io).
+If you would like a support contract you can contact [Sales](sales@realm.io).